 The FlexNet License Server Manager is a web application that runs on Apache Tomcat, which must be installed before you can set up the License Server Manager.
-See Chapter 2, Getting Started for any version requirements for the Tomcat server.
+See Getting Started for any version requirements for the Tomcat server.

-To set up the FlexNet License Server Manager using the Tomcat server
+Task To set up the FlexNet License Server Manager using the Tomcat server

-- Once the Tomcat server is installed, you need to copy the flsm.war file from the FlexNet Embedded local license server installation directory to the webapps directory on Tomcat.
-See Preparing to Use the License Server Manager in Chapter 2, Getting Started for complete preparation instructions. - Launch the Tomcat server using the instructions provided with the Tomcat product.
-It might be necessary to set the JAVA\HOME or JRE\HOME environment variable before starting the Tomcat server.
-(On Windows, make sure that the appropriate JAVA\HOME or JRE\HOME setting is defined in the local settings file flexnetls.settings file.) - If the license server is not already running, start it.
+- Once the Tomcat server is installed, you need to copy the f1sm.war file from the FlexNet Embedded local license server installation directory to the webapps directory on Tomcat.
+See Preparing to Use the License Server Manager in Getting Started for complete preparation instructions. - 2.
+Launch the Tomcat server using the instructions provided with the Tomcat product.
+It might be necessary to set the JAVA_HOME or JRE_HOME environment variable before starting the Tomcat server.
+(On Windows, make sure that the appropriate JAVA_HOME or JRE_HOME setting is defined in the local settings file flexnet1s.settings file.) - 3.
+If the license server is not already running, start it.
 (The License Server Manager requires that the license server be running.) - 4.
 Point a web browser to http://licenseServerHostName:8080/flsm/ (where LicenseServerHostName is the server's host name or IP address, and 8080 is replaced by the correct port, if necessary).